 - Molasses is a sweetener with a strong taste, I use a little in this nut bar recipe and also in this homemade pizza crust (Yum!), and of course in Molasses cookies, but what else do you like it in?
 It is is approximately 65 percent as sweet as sugar and can be used in both cooking and baking.
 Blackstrap molasses is an excellent source of manganese and copper, and also contains iron, magnesium, calcium, potassium, and Vitamin B6.

 - This chocolate mousse is a great recipe using dates as the sweetener.
 You process them up really small and they give a good flavor.

-- Maple syrup (or maple sugar) is great for the ooey gooey layer in the bottom of the pan of cinnamon rolls, in homemade ice cream, to give smoothies a little sweet taste, and in homemade applesauce!
+- Maple syrup (or maple sugar) is great for the ooey gooey layer in the bottom of a pan of cinnamon rolls, in homemade ice cream, in homemade hot cocoa, to give smoothies a little sweetness, and in homemade applesauce!
 (Read Is Maple Syrup a Safe Sweetener for Diabetics?)
 It is a good source of magnesium and zinc.
 Maple syrup is about 60 percent as sweet as sugar.
 Get maple syrup here if you don't have a good local source.

 - I don’t worry so much about the tiny amounts of xylitol in gum or toothpaste, but would never use it in baking.
 Read more here about “Sugar alcohols“.

 - Agave Nectar – Sally Fallon helps to clear up all the confusion at that link.

 - Dangers of Artificial Sugars – can artificial sugars make us fat?